SttApollo/coaching-program-automation/docs/governance.md

 After generating the schedule and drafting the email, the workflow posts both to a Trello card labeled "Email Draft" and sets the card status to "Waiting for Coach Approval."
 No email is sent, no calendar hold is confirmed, and no client is notified until the coach manually reviews the output, makes any edits, and gives explicit approval.

-The coordinator sends the email only after receiving that approval.
+The operator sends the email only after receiving that approval.

 This gate is a deliberate architectural choice, not a limitation of the system.
 It ensures that:
-- A human reviews every AI-generated output before it reaches a client
+- A human reviews every output before it reaches a client
 - The coach retains full control over client communication
 - Any inaccuracies in the draft are caught before they cause confusion

-**Transparency:** The Trello comment always labels the AI-generated content "Email Draft" so the approver is never unaware that AI was involved in producing the text.

 ---